-In addition to Airport Revenues, the City also pledged as Other Available Moneys PFC Revenues through 2018 equal to the amount of annual debt service on the Series 2008A and Series 2010F Bonds, or any bonds refunding those bonds, and through maturity on the Series 2011A Bonds, or any bonds refunding those bonds, plus any required coverage on those bonds.
-As described in Section 5.4.1, PFC Revenues are assumed to be applied to pay debt service on the Series 2008A and Series 2010F Bonds, or any bonds refunding those bonds, from 2019 through the end of the Projection Period.
-It is assumed that PFC Revenues equal to the amount of annual debt service on the 2016F New Money-Bonds will-be-pledged as Other-Available Moneys through the Projection Period.
+In-addition to Airport Revenues: the City also pledged as Other Available Moneys PFC Revenues through 2018 equal to the amount of annual debt service on the Series 2008A and Series 2010f.
+Bonds, or any bonds refunding those bonds; and through maturity on the Series 2011A Bonds; or any bonds, refunding those bonds; and through maturity on the Series 2011A Bonds; or any bonds, refunding those bonds; plus any required coverage on those bonds.
+As described in Section 5.4.1, PFC Revenues are assumed to be applied to pay debt service on the Series 2008A and Series 2010F Bonds, or any bonds refunding those bonds; from 2019 through the end of the Projection Period.
+It is assumed that PFC Revenues equal to the amount of annual debt service on the 2016F New Money Bonds will be pledged as Other Available Moneys through the Projection Period.
 Also, the City has pledged as Other Available Moneys Grant Receipts from FAA Letter of Intent grants and other FAA discretionary grants to the debt service on the Series 2011B Bonds, in addition to Airport Revenues.
-It is assumed in this analysis that Grant Receipts from FAA Letter of Intent grants will be pledged as Other Available Moneys to pay debt service on the 2016E New Money Bonds through the Projection Period.
+It is assumed in this analysis that Grant Receipts from FAA Letter of Intent grants will be pledged as Other Available Moneys to pay debt service on the 2016E New Money Bonds service on the 2016E New Money Bonds through the Projection Period.
 As shown, the Debt Service coverage ratio is projected to meet the minimum requirement of 1.10x in each year of the projection period.